 Usually, the use of unpopular technology happens when:

 - Manager is relying on his / her own expertise only (what about team?).

 The only good reason to use non-commodity technology is — it has proved its perfect suitability for the task at hand.
 So take care about the proof and notice — the proof of the pudding is in the eating.

-In SCRUM having the universal team members and continuous learning from each other inside of the team is a vital part of the methodology.
+In agile, having the universal team members and continuous learning from each other inside of the team is a vital part.
 This ensures the expertise balance.

 If you have dedicated roles (analyst, architect, developer, QA engineer) you should think about different levels inside of each one:

 - lead - a person responsible for final decisions (must possess high expertise by definition).